-For example, Harmful Algal Blooms (HABs), popularly known as "red tides," have caused a cumulative economic loss exceeding $1 billion over the last two decades.
+- Harmful Algal Blooms (HABs), popularly known as "red tides," have caused a cumulative economic loss exceeding $1 billion over the last two decades.
 HABs along the shore can cause illness and death in humans, fish, and marine mammals.
 HAB forecasts provide information that local authorities can use to decide whether a beach needs to be closed temporarily to protect public health.

 NOAA's Role in Ecological Forecasting